Skip to content

 Don’t forget state and local laws

-As more cities and states enact their own sick leave laws, it’s harder than ever to keep up with all the requirements governing paid sick time, particularly if your company operates in multiple jurisdictions.
+As more cities and states enact their own sick-leave laws, it’s harder than ever to keep up with all the requirements governing paid sick time, particularly if your company operates in multiple jurisdictions.

-For instance, California, Washington, D.C., Chicago, and several other cities and counties have sick-leave laws that require companies provide a certain number of hours of paid sick leave each year.
+For instance, California, Washington, D.C., Chicago, and several other cities and counties have sick-leave laws that require companies to provide a certain number of hours of paid sick leave each year.

 Some states, such as California, allow employees to use half of their paid sick leave to care for a spouse, domestic partner, child or child of a domestic partner.
 Other states, like New Jersey, require employers to let sick time be used for reasons related to school events and/or conferences.